Ecstatic Peace Library: Founders

 Thurston Moore is a musician best known as one of the founding members of the band Sonic Youth and now performs with various ensembles including his own band, The Thurston Moore Group.
 Eva Prinz started her publishing career in New York City at Taschen America.
 She held positions as Editor of Fine Arts at Rizzoli International Publications and later Senior Editor at Abrams Books.
 Prinz guest edited artist Peter Halley's Index Magazine (April/May 2005) and participated in curating exhibitions in New York City, including 'Radical Living Papers' which was a survey of the underground press from 1960-75 at Gavin Brown's Passerby gallery space.
 Eva Prinz and Thurston Moore began working together on books at Rizzoli International Publications — their first book was on the subject of mixtapes entitled Mixtape: The Art of Cassette Culture and was published on the pop culture imprint Universe Books, a division of Rizzoli.
 Prinz and Moore collaborated on several books that focused on music for Rizzoli and Abrams and worked together for several years before founding their own imprint Ecstatic Peace Library in 2009.

 History

 Ecstatic Peace Library published their first publication, Justine Kurland's This Train is Bound for Glory, in 2009.
-This was an exhibition catalog for Kurland's show at Mitchell-Innes & Nash in New York.
+This was an exhibition catalogue for Kurland's show at Mitchell-Innes & Nash in New York.The publishing company has gone on to create artist books pertaining to music, from photography to monographs and further exhibition catalogues and continues to publish works inspired by music.

 On 5 September 2018, Ecstatic Peace Library announced the creation of their record label Daydream Library Series, with its premiere album Sistahs by the London band Big Joanie.
-The release was accompanied by a limited edition fanzine, edited by Moore, Prinz and the musicians.
+The release was accompanied by a limited edition fanzine, edited by Moore, Prinz and Big Joanie.

+Subsequently, the label released Big Joanie's second full-length studio album, Back Home, in collaboration with the US legendary Riot Grrl label Kill Rock Stars.
+Following Big Joanie's success with Sistahs and Back Home, the black, feminist, punk band attracted accolades from the likes of The New Yorker, which described the 'politically vibrant' trio's album as having a 'contemporary sheen'.